erdDEVcode/erdbox/README.md

 _Coming soon!_

-## Development
+## Contributors guide

-_Note: These instructions are for developers who wish to work on Vilya itself_.
+_Note: These instructions are for developers who wish to work on erdbox itself_.

 Start the dev server